erdinc09/candyglassmaze/README.md

 # Notes:

-* JDK 17 in desktop environment.
+* JDK 21 in desktop environment.
+* IOS, Android is tested in simulators.

 # TODOs
 * add povray and gimp scripts
-* upgrade to java21
 * document dagger design, module dependencies ...
 * experiment with graalvm